hpe-dev-incubator/hpe-dev-portal/content/blog/api-console-for-data-services-cloud-console.md

 ```

-The responses are returned as JSON strings as shown in below example:
+The responses are returned as JSON strings as shown in below example.
+Note that we can use more parameters to return particular events through some filtering.
+Please take a look at the [DSCC API documentation](https://console-us1.data.cloud.hpe.com/doc/api/v1/) for more information.

 ```javascript
 {